 There's also a robot with a hat.
 It eats money.

-I have to admit that the story can be a mess at times, but certain scenes in this movie are among my favourites in the entire Lupin III canon.
+The story is confusing at times, but certain scenes in this movie are among my favourites in the entire Lupin III canon.
 Screenshots will not do them justice, so here are some videos.
 (In case you're wondering, Lupin's name is written as Rupan in the subtitles because for a while, no US anime distributors were allowed to use the name Lupin.
 It's a long story.)

 Watch Lpn Bbln Train in Anime | View More Free Videos Online at Veoh.com